whitelightning450/SWEML/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/whitelightning450/National-ML-Snow-Prediction-Mod?logo=Github&style=flat-square)

 ### Deep Learning national scale 1 km resolution SWE prediction model

-Seasonal snow-derived water is a critical component of the water supply in the mountains and connected downstream regions.
+Snow-derived water is a critical hydrological component for characterizing the quantity of water available for domestic, recreation, agriculture, and power generation in the western United States.
-The need for an accurate understanding and characterization of available water in the form of snow-water-equivalent (SWE), peak SWE, and snowmelt onset are essential global inputs for water management efforts.
+Advancing the efficiency and optimization of these aspects of water resources management requires an enhanced characterization of the snow state variable, particularly the essential global inputs of snow-water-equivalent (SWE), peak SWE, and snowmelt onset for hydrological models.
-Traditional SWE estimation leverages physically-based models that characterize the feedbacks and interactions between influencing factors (i.e., incoming solar radiation, wind speed and direction, precipitation type and quantity, elevation and aspect, etc.).
-While robust physically-based models predict snow depth and corresponding SWE values well in homogeneous settings, these models exhibit limitations in operational conditions in response to spatial resolution, landscape heterogeneity, and the quality of input data.
+While physically-based models that characterize the feedbacks and interactions between influencing factors predict SWE values well in homogeneous settings, these models exhibit limitations for CONUS-scale deployment due to challenges attributed to spatial resolution, landscape heterogeneity, and computational intensity.
-In critical watersheds, on-ground snow sampling remains the most accurate methodology for extrapolating key snowpack information.
-However, the resource intensity and the optimization of sampling networks challenge the large-scale application of these methods.
-The most recent advancements in snow modeling align with improvements in machine learning (ML) and artificial intelligence (Ai) to optimally characterize snowpack across various scales and in near real-time.
-Leveraging a collaborative partnership between the Alabama Water Institute (AWI) at the University of Alabama (UA) and the University of Utah (UU), we introduce a hierarchical deep learning model and data assimilation pipeline to address the need for a high-spatial national-scale machine learning SWE prediction model.
+Leveraging a collaborative partnership between the Alabama Water Institute (AWI) at the University of Alabama (UA) and the University of Utah (UU), we address these limitations through the National Snow Model (NSM) as a full stack data-driven machine learning (ML) platform with a modular structure to account for the heterogeneity of climate and topographical influences on SWE across the western United States.
-This model consists of twenty-three regionally specific sub-models tailored to the unique topography and hydroclimate phenomena in the Western U.S., exhibiting an RMSE less than 2” and a coefficient of determination approaching 0.99 on predictions spanning the 2013-2017 training period.
+This model consists of twenty-three regionally specific sub-models tailored to the unique topography and hydroclimate phenomena in the Western U.S., exhibiting an RMSE less than 8 cm and a coefficient of determination approaching 0.99 on predictions spanning the 2013-2017 training period.
- Competing in the U.S. Bureau of Reclamation Snowcast Showdown presents an opportunity to evaluate near-real-time operational modeling performance, establishing the foundation for Snow-ML programs to advance snow-related products within the NOAA-OWP, such as the National Water Model (NWM), to enhance streamflow prediction and related water resources planning and management resources to a broad range of stakeholders.
+The NSM pipeline assimilates nearly 700 snow telemetry (SNOTEL) and California Data Exchange Center (CDEC) sites and combines with processed lidar-derived terrain features for the prediction of a 1 km x 1 km SWE inference in critical snowsheds under 20 minutes on personal computer.
+We complete the full stack product by leveraging the Tethys interface (TBA), supporting the interactive use of the results (i.e., individual to HUC-scale SWE estimates).
+With preliminary regional testing performance ranging between 2.5 cm to 8 cm (i.e., RMSE), this model has the potential to advance the snow state variable in hydrological models such as the National Water Model to improve the estimates of peak flow for flood management and low-flows for supply operations.
  This readme describes the necessary Python dependencies, training sources, and instructions to get the ML model running for near-real-time SWE inference.